andyzhu23/Competitive-Programming/README.md

 For those java codes, I named the main class Main for convenience when submitting the code file

-If you see any issues, please feel free to send pull requests.
+If you see any issues, please feel free to send pull requests or send me an email to let me know.

 Reach me on: andy.zhu23@stgeorges.bc.ca